chuanconggao/extratools/README.md

 This package is available on PyPI.
 Just use `pip3 install -U extratools` to install it.

+To enable all the features, please install extra dependencies by `pip3 install -U sh RegexOrder TagStats`.

 ## How to cite?

 When using for research purpose, please cite this library as follows.